HNB-BC: Holistic Nurse Baccalaureate -

 Certification has been withdrawn by AHNCC.

-* International candidates who are not planning on working in the United States may submit an RN license from their country.
+International applicants who are not planning on working in the United States may submit an RN license from their country.
 A US license is required if the applicant plans to seek employment in the US.

 Handbook - Application - Study Materials:

-will be emailed a link allowing you to choose and exam date, time and location.
-Simply follow the link to book your exam.
+will receive a link within a few days, allowing you to choose an exam date, time, and location.
+Follow the link to book your exam.
 All exams are offered in the Computer-Based Test (CBT) format.
 To find a CBT site near you, click the “Test Sites” button at the top of this website.
-CBT testing is year round.
+CBT testing is year-round.

 Retaking the Exam: